elizabeth-millicanbxsy/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks."

 In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
 It's often better to prioritize simplicity and readability initially, as it enhances code quality and reduces potential bugs.
 Only when a piece of software is fully functional and you have concrete evidence of where performance lags should you focus on optimizing specific parts of your codebase.

+# 2024-03-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your code and your workflow, you will find it easier to understand and maintain your project.

+Remember to take breaks and avoid multitasking, as this can lead to mistakes and decreased productivity.
+Use version control, like Git, to keep track of your changes and collaborate with others.
+Finally, always be learning and staying up-to-date with the latest programming trends and technologies.